 The chart below provides examples of North Korean DIMES-wide, all-domain effects and activities that generate them.
 These combinations of effects largely coerce domestic and main power targets in the following pattern.

 Diplomatically, North Korea compels and coerces adversaries, and persuades and induces partners.
-Tools for coercion tend to be provocations that threaten Military action or provide territorial access.
+Tools for coercion tend to be provocations that threaten Military action or provide territorial access, backed by enough nuclear weapons to obliterate the South.
 Tools for persuasion generally consist of diatribes and visits, backed by diplomatic-bag bribes.
 Coercion is ever-present; infused.

 Information is crafted to compel and coerce adversaries, and persuade partners.
 Diplomatic and Informational coercion work together as force-multiplier infusions for state-sponsored crime to induce Economic transactions and investment.

 Domestically, authorities’ Social persuasion is less ideological (as in Kim Il-sung’s day) and more pragmatic.
 The proliferation of free market exchanges and portable foreign information (Chapter 2) competes with payoffs, nepotism, and surveillance technology.
 External Social persuasion directed toward foreign actors seems limited to the provision of labor, where that is risked against UN sanctions.